DoortjeSteketee/Twitter_gender_classification/README.md

 From the csv-file built in section X, we can calculate the total number of found features seperately for male and female.
 However, because the total amount of tweets is different for male and female, we need to calculate the average amount of found features (relative to the total amount of tweets).
 So the steps for every function are the following:
 * Count total amount of tweets (using a counter)
 * Count number of features for male and female seperately (with the correct function for that feature) (also using a counter)
-* Divide number of found features by total amount of tweets - this gives the average amount of found features.
+* Divide number of found features by total amount of tweets - this gives the average amount of found features for male and female.

 These average amount of found features is essential for building the classifier, as it is the gold label for the tweet.
 The classifier will look at a tweet of which the gender is unknown, count the number of specific features and compare it to this gold label.
 The classifier will then predict the gender based on the gold label.